mark-watson/hy-lisp-python-book/manuscript/preface.md

 Since starting work on AI in 1982 I have seen the field progress from a niche technology where even international conferences had small attendances to a field that is generally viewed as transformative.
 In the USA there is legitimate concern that economic adversaries like China will exceed our abilities to develop core AI technologies and integrate these technologies into commercial and military systems.
 As I write this in the last days of 2019, some people in our field including myself believe that the Chinese company Baidu may have already passed Google and Microsoft in applied AI.

-Even though most of my professiknal work in the last five years has been in deep learning (and before that I worked with the Knowledge Graph at Google on a knowledge representaion problem and application), I believe that human level Artificial General Intelligence (AGI) will use hybrid deep learning, "old fashioned" symbolic AI, and techniques that we have yet to discover.
+Even though most of my professional work in the last five years has been in deep learning (and before that I worked with the Knowledge Graph at Google on a knowledge representation problem and application), I believe that human level Artificial General Intelligence (AGI) will use hybrid deep learning, "old fashioned" symbolic AI, and techniques that we have yet to discover.

 This belief that deep learning will not get us to AGI capabilities is a motivator for me to use the Hy language because it offers transparent access to Python deep learning frameworks with a bottom-up Lisp development style that I used for decades of work using symbolic AI.